AaltoSciComp/scicomp-docs/help/garage.rst

 Notes:

-* All garages are open to all people.
+* All garages are open to all researchers working in Aalto.

 * You don't have to have a specific question, you can come by just to chat, listen, or figure out if you should have a question.